BelgiumOfficial Name: Kingdom of Belgium

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Belgium.

 Persons with Mobility Issues: While in Belgium, individuals with disabilities may find accessibility and accommodation very different from in the United States.
-Although Belgian law requires that any new building with public or community space has to be accessible for persons with disabilities, many existing buildings as well as public transportation systems are less adapted to individuals with disabilities.
+Although Belgian law requires that any new building with public or community space must be accessible for persons with disabilities, many existing buildings as well as public transportation systems are less adapted to individuals with disabilities.
 General information on the accessibility of tourist accommodations, public transportation, museums, and other tourist facilities can be found on the Belgian Tourist Office's website.

 Women Travelers: See our travel tips for women travelers.